redox-os/book/src/introduction/why_redox.md

 We have to admit, that we do like the idea of writing something that is our own (Not Invented Here syndrome).
 There are numerous places in the MINIX 3 source code where we would like to make changes, so many that perhaps a rewrite in Rust makes the most sense.

 - Different VFS model, based on URLs, where a program can control an entire segmented filesystem
-- Different driver model, where drivers interface with filesystems like network: and audio: to provide features
+- Different driver model, where drivers interface with filesystems like `network:` and `audio:` to provide features
-- Different file system, RedoxFS, with a ZFS implementation in progress
+- Different file system, RedoxFS, with a [TFS] implementation in progress
 - User space written mostly in Rust
 - Orbital, a new GUI